rbelusic/fm-js/README.md

 ### Build

-Run from project root:

-		grunt

-If you have maven installed you can also run:
+Run from project root: `grunt`.
+If you have maven installed you can also run: `mvn compile` or any later phase.

-		mvn compile

-or any later phase.
 Maven `pom.xml` is just a wrapper that calls native installed grunt and it's purpose is seamless project integration with Netbeans IDE.

 NE MRĐAJ U MASTER NE RADI MI OVO NA VIRTUALKI !!!